University College

 University College (popularly called “Univ.”) traces its origins back to 1249, making it a claimant for the title of the oldest College in Oxford.
 In spite of its age, it was also one of the smallest and poorest for many years.
 Until the 19th century, it had very strong links with the north-east of England: most of its Fellowships and Scholarships were only open to candidates from Yorkshire, Durham, and Northumberland.
 Famous alumni include Clement Attlee, Bill Clinton, Percy Shelley, C. S. Lewis, V. S. Naipaul, and Prince Felix Yusupov, assassin of Rasputin.

-The archive includes accounts and other financial documents from the 1380s onwards.
-The College’s accounts for 1381/2-1596/7 have been edited (see below).
-There are also title deeds, going back to the 1190s, and other estate papers (including maps) on the College’s properties in Oxfordshire, Essex, Yorkshire, Montgomeryshire, Newcastle and elsewhere.
-There are several papers, including architectural drawings, relating to the College’s buildings.
+The archives of University College include accounts and other financial documents from the 1380s onwards.
+There are also title deeds, going back to the 1190s, and other estate papers (including maps) on the College's properties in Oxfordshire, Essex, Yorkshire, Montgomeryshire, Newcastle and elsewhere.
+There are many papers, including architectural drawings, relating to the College's buildings, especially concerning the building of its Main Quadrangle in the 17th century.
 Admission Registers for college members have been kept continuously since 1674.
-The college archives does not have many collections of private papers.
+The archives do not contain many collections of private papers, but they do hold several photograph albums dating from the 1860s to the 1930s, as well as many photographs of College groups, and sports teams.

 Phone: 01865-276952